root-project/root/README/README.CXXMODULES.md

 redundant.
 C++ Modules are designed to minimize the reparsing of the same header content by providing an efficient on-disk representation of C++ Code.

-The ROOT v6.16 release comes with a preview of the module technology;
+The ROOT v6.16 release came with a preview of the module technology;
 dedicated binaries have been built and can be reproduced by passing `-Druntime_cxxmodules=On` as configure flag.
-The goals of this technology preview are:
+The goals of this technology are:
   * Gain feedback from early adoption -- the technology is being long anticipated by some of the users of ROOT.
 It improves correctness of ROOT and improves performance when carefully adopted.